Rats in New York City

 Rats in New York City are widespread, as they are in many densely populated areas.
 They are considered a cultural symbol of the city.
 For a long time, the number of rats in New York City was unknown, and a common urban legend declared there were up to five times as many rats as people.
-However, a 2014 study estimates that there are approximately 2 million rats in New York, which is close to a quarter of New York's human population.
+However, a 2023 study estimates that there are approximately 3 million rats in New York, which is close to a third of New York's human population.

 The city's rat population is dominated by the brown rat (also known as the Norway rat).
 The average adult body weight is 350 g in males and about 250 g in females.
 The adult rat can squeeze through holes or gaps 1 in wide, jump a horizontal distance of up to 4 ft (or vertically from a flat surface to 3 ft), survive a fall from a height of almost 40 ft, and tread water for three days.

 New York City rats carry pathogens that can cause diarrhea, vomiting, and fever in humans – especially in children.
-The pathogens they carry include bacteria such as Clostridium difficile (C. diff), Salmonella, E. coli, and Leptospira.
-Bartonella bacteria cause cat scratch disease, trench fever, and Carron disease.
+The pathogens they carry include bacteria such as Clostridioides difficile (C. diff), Salmonella, E. coli, and Leptospira.
+Bartonella bacteria cause cat scratch disease, trench fever, and Carrion disease.
 These bacteria may be spread through contact with rat saliva, urine or feces.
 Rats can carry disease-causing viruses such as sapoviruses, cardioviruses, kobuviruses, parechoviruses, rotaviruses, hepaciviruses, and Seoul virus.
 Rats may carry fleas that are vectors of diseases such as bubonic plague, typhus, and spotted fever.
 In addition, some people have an allergic reaction to the presence of rodent hair, urine or feces.

 New York City rodent complaints can be made online, or by dialing 3-1-1, and the New York City guide Preventing Rats on Your Property discusses how the New York City Health Department inspects private and public properties for rats.
-Property owners that fail inspections receive a Commissioner's Order and have five days to correct the problem.
+Property owners who fail inspections receive a Commissioner's Order and have five days to correct the problem.
 If, after five days, the property fails a second inspection, the owner receives a notice of violation and can be fined.
-The property owner is billed for any clean-up or extermination carried out by the Health Department.
+The property owner is billed for any cleanup or extermination carried out by the Health Department.